 Interview with Vincent Morisset, director of Sigur Rós’ live film INNI

-Vincent Morisset is the film director behind one of the most well-respected and artistically appreciated live music documentary of the rock scene: Arcade Fire’s Miroir Noir.
+Vincent Morisset is the film director behind one of the most well respected and artistically appreciated live music documentaries of the rock scene: Arcade Fire’s Miroir Noir.

-Born and raised in Canada, his approach to direction is very contemporary and creative: hand-held cameras, hyper-exposed images and an intimate flair in every single shot.
+Born and raised in Canada, his approach to directing is very contemporary and creative, bringing hand-held cameras, hyper-exposed images and an intimate flair to every single shot.

-His latest work, INNI, is another spectacular live music film and once again it is with an independent band that has managed to become famous worldwide: Sigur Rós.
+His latest work, INNI, is another spectacular live music film and once again it features an independent band that has managed to become famous worldwide: Sigur Rós.

-In between the two projects he has realized the interactive animation movie Bla Bla that you can watch and play online.
+In between the two projects he has produced the interactive animation movie Bla Bla, which you can watch and play online.

 We interviewed Vincent and asked him how he approached the realisation of INNI, which is to be released in the UK on 7th November.

-Hi Vincent, I’m sorry that we have to start the interview in this climate of sadness pervading the tech world due to the shocking death of Steve Jobs.
+Hi Vincent, I’m sorry that we have to start the interview as this climate of sadness pervades the tech world due to the shocking death of Steve Jobs.
 You have been working a lot with the iOS interface – how did you receive the news?

 Tell us about the origins of INNI.
 Did the band have a clear idea of what they wanted or did you give them some input?